asifhg/CGold/docs/tutorials/cmake-sources/subdirectories.rst

 Source variables
 ----------------

-``CMAKE_CURRENT_SOURCE_DIR`` variable will hold full path to currently processed node.
-Root of the tree is always available in ``CMAKE_SOURCE_DIR`` (see :ref:`-H <-H>`):
+The ``CMAKE_CURRENT_SOURCE_DIR`` variable holds the full path to the node currently being processed.
+The root of the tree is always available in ``CMAKE_SOURCE_DIR`` (see :ref:`-H <-H>`):

 .. literalinclude:: /examples/cmake-sources/simple-tree-source-vars/CMakeLists.txt